Chicago Sun-Times: 2000s

 On February 4, 2008, Editorial Page Editor Cheryl Reed resigned saying in a front-page Chicago Tribune story that she was "deeply troubled" that the paper's presidential primary endorsements of Barack Obama and John McCain were subjected to "wholesale rewrites" by editorial board outsiders.
-Cyrus Freidheim Jr., in his role as Sun-Times publisher, issued a statement reassuring staff that the endorsements didn't change and that the rewrites only "deepened and strengthened the messages."
+Cyrus Freidheim Jr., in his role as Sun-Times publisher, issued a statement reassuring staff that the endorsements did not change and that the rewrites only "deepened and strengthened the messages."

 Later that month, the Sun-Times underwent more staff reductions, laying off columnist Esther Cepeda, religion reporter Susan Hogan/Albach, TV critic Doug Elfman, real estate editor Sally Duros, and onetime editor Garry Steckles, while giving buyouts to assistant city editors Robert C. Herguth and Nancy Moffett, environmental reporter Jim Ritter, copy editors Chris Whitehead and Bob Mutter, editorial columnist Steve Huntley (who remained with the paper as a freelance columnist), and special Barack Obama correspondent Jennifer Hunter.
 Also taking a buyout was longtime health and technology reporter Howard Wolinsky.
 Two other staffers, business editor Dan Miller and deputy metro editor Phyllis Gilchrist, resigned.
-Reporter Kara Spak initially was reported to have been laid off, but she wound up staying with the paper.

 In August 2008, high-profile sports columnist Jay Mariotti resigned from the Sun-Times after concluding that the future of sports journalism was online.

 In October 2008, the Sun-Times gave buyouts to noted TV/radio writer Robert Feder (a blogger with Time Out Chicago and then an independent writer on Chicago media) and longtime auto writer Dan Jedlicka.
 The paper also laid off two members of its editorial board: Teresa Puente and Deborah Douglas.

 In November 2008, the Sun-Times dropped its "Quick Takes" column, which Sun-Times columnist Zay N. Smith had written since 1995.
 Smith wrote the column from home, and the Sun-Times discontinued the column and informed Smith that it needed him back in the newsroom as a general assignment reporter.
 The paper's union complained, noting that Smith had permanent physical disabilities that made it difficult for him to be mobile.
 Smith later left the paper.

 In March 2009, sports columnist Greg Couch left the Sun-Times after 12 years to join AOL Sports.

 On March 31, 2009, the newspaper filed for bankruptcy protection.

 On October 9, 2009, the Sun Times unions agreed to concessions paving the way for Jim Tyree to buy the newspaper and its 50 suburban newspapers.
 Of the $25 million purchase price, $5 million was in cash, with the other $20 million to help pay off past debts.